cbodden/media-rollout/README.md

 - LazyLibrarian (installed by this script from https://github.com/DobyTang/LazyLibrarian)
 - Plex Media Server (installed by this script from https://www.plex.tv/)
 - Tautulli (installed by this script from https://tautulli.com/)
+- Bazarr (installed by this script from https://www.bazarr.media/)

 Notes
 ----